You pay duty when you register or transfer ownership of a vehicle, unless you are eligible for an exemption

 - Transfer the registration of a vehicle

 Motor vehicle duty is collected by VicRoads on our behalf.

 How much do you pay?

 Used vehicles will have been previously registered in Victoria or elsewhere.
-Motorcycles, utes, panel vans or vehicles that seat more than eight adults (including the driver) are not considered passenger cars.
+Motorcycles, utes, panel vans or vehicles seating more than eight adults, including the driver, are not considered passenger cars.

 - The price you paid for the vehicle, or

 - The price for which it may be reasonably sold on the open market

 Note: the value of the vehicle is rounded up to the nearest $200.

 If you are a licensed motor car trader, find out more about your responsibilities in relation to motor vehicle duty.

 When you buy a roadworthy vehicle from a dealer, you pay them the duty and they lodge this payment and your registration application with VicRoads.
 Until payment is received, both you and the dealer are liable for duty.